-For more information, refer to <WSC2019_guidance_marks_scores_points>.
+For more information, refer to <WSI_SC_guidance_marks_scores_points>.

-11.2 WorldSkills Standards Specification
+11.2 WorldSkills Occupational Standard

-There is a WorldSkills Standards Specification for each skill competition.
-It specifies the knowledge, understanding, skills, and capabilities that underpin international best practice in technical and vocational performance.
+There is a WorldSkills Occupational Standard (WSOS) for each skill competition.
+It specifies the knowledge, understanding, skills, and capabilities that underpin international best practice in technical and vocational performance, at work